 - A fasting plasma glucose concentration ≥7.0 mmol/L (whole blood ≥6.1 mmol/L); or

-- Two-hour plasma glucose concentration ≥11.1 mmol/L two hours after 75 g anhydrous glucose in an oral glucose tolerance test (OGTT).
+- Two-hour plasma glucose concentration ≥11.1 mmol/L two hours after 75 g anhydrous glucose in an OGTT.

 - With no symptoms, diagnosis should not be based on a single glucose determination.
 At least one additional glucose test result on another day, with a value in the diabetic range, is essential - either fasting, from a random sample or from the two-hour post-glucose load.
 If the fasting or random values are not diagnostic, the two-hour value should be used.